The ULTIMATE resource for being a teenager.

 Be the Author

 The heart of the heroic journey is becoming the author of a life.
-One key on the teen journey is becoming the author by facing the challenges directly vs. just letting life happen to you – adapting the 6 strategies as you see fit.
+One key is facing the challenges directly vs. just letting life happen to you – adapting the 6 strategies as you see fit.

 Adapt the 6 Strategies